marcusprice/reddit-aggregator/README.md

 SESSION_SECRET={replace with session secret key}
 ```

-### Configuration

-At the moment there is not much to the config file - it's just a place to save the environment variables into a config object which is used all throughout the application.
-The database that is used is determined by the mode.
-To switch between Development and Production mode the environment variable in the .env file just needs to be set to either "Development" or "Production" respectively.

 ### Setting Up cron to Grab Reddit Data

 The last thing you need to do for the application to be functional is set up a crontab for grabbing reddit posts each hour.
 Fire up a terminal window and enter the following command: